-The investment will support tourism and employment opportunities in a remote area of north Scotland, where tourism is crucial for the local economy and is vital to sustain communities and businesses.
+The Bank's loan will support tourism and employment opportunities in a remote area of north Scotland, which is a crucial sector for the local economy and is vital to sustain communities and businesses.
+The money will be used to upgrade four hotels along the route, helping to create full-time jobs within Highland Coast Hotels and in the local area through supply chain investment.

 “Our investment will support a vital industry for the Highlands whilst securing quality employment, educational and training opportunities in rural communities.